My Sugar Free Kitchen

 Instructions

-• In a medium size, microwave safe bowl, microwave the chocolate chips for 1 to 2 minutes stirring every 30 seconds to prevent burning.
+• In a medium size, microwave safe bowl, microwave 1 cup sugar free dark chocolate chips for 1 to 2 minutes stirring every 30 seconds to prevent burning.

-• Add the coconut oil to the melted chocolate, microwave again for 15-20 seconds or until the coconut oil is fully melted and stir to combine.
+• Add 1 tablespoon coconut oil (solid) to the melted chocolate, microwave again for 15-20 seconds or until the coconut oil is fully melted and stir to combine.

-• Gently open the dates where they have been pitted then arrange them on a large baking pan or tray that is fitted with parchment or wax paper.
+• Gently open 12-15 medjool dates where they have been pitted then arrange them on a large baking pan or tray that is fitted with parchment or wax paper.

-• Fill the center of each date with a spoonful of peanut butter.
-(You want to fill them as much as possible without the peanut butter coming out.)
+• Fill the center of each date with a spoonful of peanut butter (½ cup natural peanut butter.
+Note: You want to fill them as much as possible without the peanut butter coming out.

-• Drizzle the dates with the melted chocolate and sprinkle on the flaky salt.
+• Drizzle the dates with the melted chocolate and sprinkle on the flaky salt (1 tablespoon flaky sea salt in total over all the dates).

 • Let them harden at room temperature for at least 30 minutes or up to an hour or freeze until the chocolate hardens and enjoy!